aiengineeringforgrandmas/groq-prompt-engineer-toolkit/README.md

 Let's explore the key technologies and techniques that power this application.

-**1. Groq's Llama 3: The Brainpower Behind the Magic**
+**1. Llama 3: The Brainpower Behind the Magic**

-Groq's Llama 3 is a family of large language models (LLMs) developed by Groq.
+Llama 3 is a family of large language models (LLMs) developed by Meta.
 These models are trained on massive datasets of text and code, enabling them to perform a wide range of tasks, including:

 * **Text Generation:**  Write stories, poems, articles, and more.
 * **Code Generation:**  Generate code in various programming languages.